PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 and run all affected and standard gates sequentially.
 Commit and push the completed unit only.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Very-late SiNet recovery-tail implementation checkpoint

+`run_very_late_sinet_recovery_tail_cleanup(context)` is implemented in `passes/very_late_sinet_recovery_tail_orchestration.py`.
+It runs the existing terminal-layout owner with the exact context and then invokes the exact context-owned pre-add/resize callback.
+Both raw results, their order, and their identities are preserved.
+The lowerer now has one `_very_late_sinet_recovery_tail_results` observation in place of the two characterized locals; both lowerer wrappers and all independent recovery routes remain available.

+Focused, owner-aware, affected, and standard sequential gates pass with `3`, `277`, `458`, and `92 / 55 / 196 / 2 / 11` tests respectively.
+The
+result gate initially exposed three additional stale neighbor-target assertions; they now identify the composite without changing production.
+The phase store remains exactly 128 IDs and 128 owners, and the characterized unconsumed lowerer-result inventory is now 53.
+No real-model conversion was repeated for this exact orchestration-only extraction.

+At resume, refresh the 53-result inventory and select the next smallest straight-line observation-only boundary.
+Characterize its state, guards, schemas, independent routes, and outer phase/progress boundaries before any production change.
+Continue to use core-only `uv`, run tests sequentially, commit and push only at complete checkpoints, and do not create, update, reopen, or otherwise modify a pull request.